 You can see the current status of your workspace in the top bar.
 If you want to stop this workspace, click the Shutdown button.
 All your files and directories in the current directory (

-/floyd/code) will be saved and persisted.
+/floyd/input) will be saved and persisted.

 Important: Save all your notebooks and files before shutting down the workspace.
 All running notebooks and scripts will be stopped during Shutdown.